 You know when someone in your neighborhood is celebrating a birthday and there are balloons tied to their mailbox or signs placed in their yard?
 It catches everyone’s attention as they drive by!
 You can take a similar approach when it comes to showing your thanks to essential workers.

 Create a custom yard sign that you put near your mailbox, closest to the street.
 Your message can be as broad or specific as you want.
 Maybe you want to thank nurses specifically, or perhaps you want to show extra appreciation for your mail carrier.
 Either way, write a heartfelt message showing you care.

 This is the simplest, most cost-effective way of making your own yard sign.
 You can always turn things up a notch by printing your design on a colored printer so it’s a bit fancier.
-Either way, your message will be appreciated by any essential worker who sees it!
+Either way, your message will be appreciated!

 2. Send a Meal to a Local Business